 2. Stacked Line Chart

 Stacked Line Chart is used when two series aren’t competing but working cumulatively.
-The first series starts from 0 on y axis and ends at N point.
-The next series starts from N on y-axis.
+The first series starts from 0 on the y-axis and ends at N point.
+The next series starts from N on the y-axis.

-Since the points are cumulative, stacked line chart never intersect each other.
+Since the points are cumulative, a stacked line chart never intersects with each other.

-Use stacked line chart, when different series are working cumulatively.
+Use a stacked line chart, when different series are working cumulatively.

-In above image, we are not comparing US and UK but we are analysing the cumulative effect of both of them.
+In the above image, we are not comparing the US and UK but we are analyzing the cumulative effect of both of them.

 3. 100% Stacked Line Graph

-This line chart is use to show part to whole effect of two or more series.
-The lines represents percentage of data point.
-In a two line chart, If a point represents 10% then rest is 90% show by upper line.
-The upper most line is always straight line, since it will complete it to 100%.
+This line chart is used to show part of the whole effect of two or more series.
+The lines represent the percentage of the data points.
+In a two-line chart, If a point represents 10% then the rest is 90% show by the upper line.
+The uppermost line is always a straight line since it will complete it to 100%.

-Use 100% stacked line chart when you want to see trends as part to whole.
+Use a 100% stacked line chart when you want to see trends as part to whole.

 With too many series it may get confusing.
-Use when you have limited number of series.
+Use when you have a limited number of series.

 There some 4 more line chart types.
-Three of’em just are above chart but with markers on datapoint.
-The fourth is 3D-line chart.
-We will learn about 3D line chart in later articles.
+Three of 'em just are above chart but with markers on a data point.
+The fourth is a 3D-line chart.
+We will learn about the 3D line chart in later articles.

 Excel Area Chart

-It also has same 3 variations as Line chart.
+It also has the same 3 variations as a Line chart.